kip-dk/angular-xrm-webresource/README.md

 ## Make your angular cli application work - first in general, secondly with IE.

-Now we have alle the components to run the angular 4 application within Dynamic 365, you should target the [publisherprefix]\_/name/index.html file whereever you choose to embed your code, in my case kipon_/demo/index.html
+Now we have alle the components to run the angular 4 application within Dynamics 365, you should target the [publisherprefix]\_/name/index.html file whereever you choose to embed your solution, in my case kipon_/demo/index.html

 I have used the XrmToolBox site map editor to publish it on its own page directly from the 365 main menu: